deniskyashif/blog/content/posts/csharp-channels-part-3.md

 3. Bake in oven
 4. Put in a box

-In this concurrency model, each stage executes simultaneously, that is, when stage 2 adds toppings to pizza 1, stage 1 can prepare the dough for pizza 2, when stage 4 puts the baked pizza 1 in a box, stage 1 might be praparing the dough for pizza 3 and so on.
+In this concurrency model, each stage executes simultaneously, that is, when stage 2 adds toppings to pizza 1, stage 1 can prepare the dough for pizza 2, when stage 4 puts the baked pizza 1 in a box, stage 1 might be preparing the dough for pizza 3 and so on.

 ## Implementing a Channel-based Pipeline

 Each pipeline starts with a generator method, which initiates jobs by passing it to the stages.
-Each stage is also a method which runs on its own thread.
+Each stage is also a method that runs on its thread.
 The communication between the stages in a pipeline is performed using channels.
 A stage takes a channel as an input, reads from it asynchronously, performs some work and passes data to an output channel.

 <img src="/images/posts/csharp-channels-part3/pipeline-channels.png" />